wpfresher/artificial-image-generator/readme.txt

 * New: Added **image generation** in the Media Library via the "Generate Image" button, allowing users to create images without opening a post or page.
 * New: Added updated plugin screenshots to the WordPress.org plugin page.
 * Enhance: Improved template editor with live preview and better color contrast checks.
-* Fix: Resolved few minor issues.
+* Fix: Resolved a few minor issues.
 * Compatibility: Tested up to WordPress 7.0.

 = 1.3.0 ( 9th May 2026 ) =